home - Electricity

 Textured

 It is also used for external façades as it has durability and functionality.
-The sand's breathability allows it to dry quickly and has a high pH, \u200b\u200bso it is also resistant to mold and bacteria.
+The sand's breathability allows it to dry quickly and has a high pH, so it is also resistant to mold and bacteria.
 As a natural lime-based plaster, it has strong adhesion and is suitable for use on non-uniform surfaces such as brick, stone and concrete.
 It is resistant to cracking and is self-healing, which means it will perform well under adverse conditions.

-Metal Venetian plaster personalizes any modern room, it looks especially organic in high-tech high-tech design.
+Metallic Venetian plaster personalizes any modern room, looks especially organic in high-tech high-tech design.
 They also look great in a dining room, office, restaurant, salon or bathroom.
 On the other hand, it can be used on the walls in the living room, also in combination with antique furniture, to create amazing contrast.

 Travertine